-BME 16500 - Capstone Design I: Identifying the Problem
+BME 16500 - Capstone Design I: Identifying the problem

 The first course of a three course sequence in which a yearlong group project will be undertaken to design and construct a biomedical engineering device or system.
 This first course emphasizes the identification of a need for a biomedical device/system/drug.
 Students will learn to perform a high-level assessment of the characteristics of the medical area in which a biomedical need should be identified.
 The course will include topics such as strategic focus, observation and problem identification, need statement development, disease state fundamentals and treatment options.
+This course must be taken at the same time as BME I6200 Cost analysis and the business of translation.